pradeep3sep/interviewquestion/README JavaScript.md

 > ### What is the purpose of template tag in html

-The `<template>` tag in HTML is used to define a reusable fragment of HTML that is not rendered when the page loads.
+The `<template>` tag in HTML is used to define a `reusable fragment of HTML that is not rendered when the page loads`.
 Instead, it can be cloned and inserted into the DOM dynamically using JavaScript.

 ```html